+Your Dealer

+Name:

+Address:

-Upon delivery of your new Evinrude/Johnson outboard, complete and sign the form below.
-Your Dealer will take receipt of the form for their records.
+Upon delivery of yo Your Dealer will take ur new Evinrudel e receipt of the for Johnson outboard, complete and sign the form below m for their records.

 Receipt

 Name:

 Address:

-Owner of Model No:
+Owi ner of Model No:

 Serial No:

 (To be completed by customer or selling Dealer)

-The Dealer named on this document has instructed me on the operation, maintenance, safety features and warranty policy, all of which I understand and agree to be bound with.
-I am also satisfied with the predelivery set-up and inspection of my Evinrude/Johnson outboard.
-I have also received a copy of the Operator's Guide.
+The Dealer named of features and warranty with the predelivery scopy of the Operator' y policy, all of which I set-up and inspection as instructed me on the operation, maintenance, safety understand and agree to be bound with.
+I am also satisfied of my Evinrude/Johnson outboard.
+I have also received a

 Signature:

 Date: